 Though Robert Hooke and Isaac Newton corresponded on the subject of objects falling through the Earth, they did so merely as an intellectual exercise.
 The first serious suggestion to build a gravity train wasn’t put forward until the 1800s, presented to the Paris Academy of Sciences by a group of scientific optimists.
 Unsurprisingly, the Academy opted to defer the ambitious suggestion.
 The concept was lost to obscurity until the 1960s, when physicist Paul Cooper published a paper in the American Journal of Physics suggesting that gravity trains be considered for a future transportation project.
 Though the article sparked some lively debate, the proposal was not taken very seriously.

 Those who find sport in reflecting on such wild ideas have suggested that the tunnel could be evacuated of air to eliminate wind resistance, though such a feat would prove almost as challenging as the drilling itself.
-Some have also postulated that such a train could be magnetically levitated to eliminate friction in situations where the tunnel does not pass through the Earth's center; though if electromagnets were used, the amount of energy consumed by the apparatus would rise drastically.
-A more viable location for the gravity train would be on planets such as the moon which are not troubled by an atmosphere, plate tectonics, and magma.
+Some have also postulated that such a train could be magnetically levitated to eliminate friction in situations where the tunnel does not pass through the Earth’s center; though if electromagnets were used, the amount of energy consumed by the apparatus would rise drastically.
+A more viable location for the gravity train would be on a celestial body which is not troubled by an atmosphere, plate tectonics, and magma, such as the Earth’s moon.
 The concept would be the same, though a planet with a density different from that of Earth would also have a different standard trip length.

-Though the Gravity Express may seem impossible-- or at best absurdly impractical-- it is appealing to consider the possibility of extremely rapid transit across the planet with very little expenditure of energy per trip.
+Though the Gravity Express may seem impossible—or at best absurdly impractical—it is appealing to consider the possibility of extremely rapid transit across the planet with very little expenditure of energy per trip.
 Certainly the creation and reinforcement of such tunnels is well beyond the reach of our current technology, but the future is full of surprises.
-Modern technology has sufficient momentum that it might eventually carry us through to the other side of the problem, provided that we can reduce creative friction by opening our minds.